Therapy for First-Generation Americans in Florida: Finding Your Sense of Belonging from Within

 What It Actually Means to Grow Up as a Child of Immigrants

 Being first-generation means you've spent your whole life translating—not just language, but entire worlds.
-You translated for your parents at doctor's appointments, helped them navigate systems they didn't understand, explained American culture while trying to hold onto your family's culture.
+You translated for your parents at doctor's appointments and parent-teacher conferences, helped them navigate systems they didn't understand, explained American culture while trying to hold onto your family's culture.
 You were the bridge between two worlds before you even understood what that meant.

 And that comes with specific pressures that people who aren't first-generation often don't understand.